Understanding Why Age Gap Relationships Can Be Tough

-A lot of relationships with an age gap face those questions about their marriage or relationship like average couples do, regardless of the ages of the people involved.
-They don’t worry about the half-your-age-plus-seven rule, they worry about how to improve their marriage or relationship, to make it the best that they can and don’t even really think about their ages or the gap between them.
+Many relationships with an age gap face those questions about their marriage or relationship like average couples do, regardless of the people involved.
+They don’t worry about the half-your-age-plus-seven rule; they worry about improving their marriage or relationship, making it the best that they can, and don’t even really think about their ages or the gap between them.

 The relationships that get the most flack seep to be the ones with the widest gap.
 A marriage between someone of young adult ages and someone middle-aged tends to get the most attention.
-It is because when the gap of the ages is so stark, we see that middle-aged people as more of a parent than a person that is in a marriage or relationship.
+When the age gap is so stark, we see that middle-aged person as more of a parent than a person in a marriage or relationship.

-Societal concerns or views about what an average marriage should be – and on the appropriate ages and gap that there should be – can make it more challenging to be on the same page.
+Societal concerns or views about what an average marriage should be and the appropriate ages and gaps that there should be can make it more challenging to be on the same page.
 More middle-aged people that are in a marriage with a person aged substantially lower than them tend to get much of the negative comments, putting more strain on them in the union.

 If the age gap is a struggle in your marriage, talking to a professional can be beneficial.
-ReGain offers access to professional therapists and psychologists that can help you to understand the feelings you have about your marriage and how to manage those feelings.
+ReGain offers access to professional therapists and psychologists to help you understand the feelings you have about your marriage and how to manage those feelings.

 Making Age Differences Work